mikaelpatel/Arduino-Storage/README.md

 10 | 36 | 3.60 | 277.78
 100 | 172 | 1.72 | 581.40
 1000 | 1468 | 1.47 | 681.20

+Note: 1) The read/write operations have a four byte header (8-bit command, and 24-bit address).

 ### EEPROM
 #### Read